Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Beyond the solvable limit

-We next move beyond the analytically tractable limit and consider the generic case $\delta\neq t_3$, where both intercell channels remain finite and the GBZ is no longer a simple circle.
-Although the analytic simplifications are lost, the underlying mechanism remains unchanged: as long as the parameter sweep stays on an EP-constrained manifold, the OBC real-line-gap transition remains locked to the corresponding change in PBC point-gap topology.
+We next move beyond the analytically tractable limit and consider the generic case $\delta\neq t_3$, where both staggered intercell hopping channels remain finite and the GBZ is no longer a simple circle.
+Although the closed-form simplifications of the solvable limit are lost, the same path-dependent mechanism persists within the present chiral SSH-type family: when the parameter sweep is confined to an EP-constrained manifold, the monitored PBC point-gap winding transition remains locked to the OBC non-Bloch bulk real-line-gap transition.

 Figure~\ref{fig3} shows a representative EP-constrained sweep for $\delta=0.5t_3$ and $t_2=2t_3$.
-The condition $t_2=2t_3$ ensures that $h_2(\pi)=0$ throughout the sweep, so the PBC Bloch spectrum always contains a zero-energy degeneracy along the entire path.
+With this choice, $h_2(\pi)=t_2-2t_3=0$ for all values of $t_1/t_3$.
+Therefore, the Bloch spectrum contains a zero-energy degeneracy throughout the entire sweep.
 Away from the Hermitian point $t_1=t_2=2t_3$, this degeneracy is exceptional.
+It is important to distinguish this persistent zero-energy degeneracy from the topological transition itself.
+The degeneracy is the spectral constraint imposed along the path, whereas the transition occurs only at the parameter value where the PBC point-gap winding changes and the OBC non-Bloch bulk continuum simultaneously closes its real line gap.
+In the present sweep, this occurs at $t_1=2t_3$.

-Figures~\ref{fig3}(a) and \ref{fig3}(b) display the real parts of the PBC and OBC spectra, respectively, as functions of $t_1/t_3$.
-Under PBCs, the spectrum therefore contains $E=0$ throughout the sweep.
-Nevertheless, the real parts of the two branches become degenerate at $t_1=2t_3$, where the system passes through the Hermitian point.
-Under OBCs, the non-Bloch bulk continuum reaches $\mathrm{Re}(E)=0$ at the same parameter value, where the real line gap closes and reopens.
-For $t_1<2t_3$, the OBC bulk spectrum is real-line gapped and supports zero-energy boundary modes, whereas for $t_1>2t_3$, the line gap remains open but the zero-energy boundary modes are absent.
-Thus, the PBC winding reversal occurs at exactly the same parameter value as the OBC boundary-state transition.
+Figures~\ref{fig3}(a) and \ref{fig3}(b) display the real parts of the PBC spectrum and the finite-chain OBC spectrum, respectively, as functions of $t_1/t_3$.
+Under PBCs, the Bloch spectrum contains a zero-energy degeneracy throughout the sweep, reflecting the imposed EP constraint.
+At $t_1=2t_3$, the sweep passes through the Hermitian point, where the monitored Bloch spectral loop crosses the fixed reference energy $E_{\rm b}$ and the corresponding point gap closes.
+This point therefore marks the PBC point-gap winding transition.
+Under OBCs, the relevant bulk transition is identified from the non-Bloch bulk continuum: its real line gap closes at the same parameter value, $t_1=2t_3$, and reopens on the other side.
+For $t_1<2t_3$, the non-Bloch bulk continuum is real-line gapped, and the finite open chain supports zero-energy boundary modes inside this bulk gap.
+For $t_1>2t_3$, the bulk real line gap remains open, but the zero-energy boundary modes are absent.
+Thus, the monitored PBC point-gap winding transition, the OBC non-Bloch bulk real-line-gap transition, and the associated boundary-mode transition occur simultaneously along this EP-constrained sweep.